graphql/graphql-spec/spec/Section 2 -- Language.md

 characters to support interoperation with as many other systems as possible.

-## Query Document
+## Document

 Document : Definition+

 Definition :
   - OperationDefinition
   - FragmentDefinition
+  - TypeSystemDefinition

-A GraphQL query document describes a complete file or request string received by a GraphQL service.
-A document contains multiple definitions of Operations and Fragments.
-GraphQL query documents are only executable by a server if they contain an operation.
-However documents which do not contain operations may still be parsed and validated to allow client to represent a single request across many documents.
+A GraphQL Document describes a complete file or request string operated on by a GraphQL service or client tool.
+A document contains multiple definitions of Operations and Fragments, and if consumed by a client tool may also include Type Definitions.
+GraphQL Documents are only executable by a server if they contain an Operation but do not contain a Type Definition.
+However documents which do not contain Operations may still be parsed and validated to allow client tools to represent a single request across many documents.

-If a document contains only one operation, that operation may be unnamed or represented in the shorthand form, which omits both the query keyword and operation name.
-Otherwise, if a GraphQL query document contains multiple operations, each operation must be named.
-When submitting a query document with multiple operations to a GraphQL service, the name of the desired operation to be executed must also be provided.
+If a Document contains only one operation, that operation may be unnamed or represented in the shorthand form, which omits both the query keyword and operation name.
+Otherwise, if a GraphQL Document contains multiple operations, each operation must be named.
+When submitting a Document with multiple operations to a GraphQL service, the name of the desired operation to be executed must also be provided.

+GraphQL implementations which only seek to provide GraphQL query execution may omit the {TypeSystemDefinition} rule from {Definition}.

 ## Operations